Table of Contents for this Page

 Glass – Most skylights are built with standard low-E glass.
 Choose Energy Star rated glass, impact-resistant tempered glass or tinted glass, and cost will rise.

 Complexity of Installation – As eluded to earlier, Velux claims that complex installation of its skylights can increase cost by 100%.
 Such complexities include very steep roofing, working through ceramic roofing tile and installing large windows that require the need for shoring up roof rafters.

-New Skylight vs. Replacement – Replacing a skylight almost always costs less than adding a new skylight window, since the opening has already been cut.
+New Skylight vs. Replacement – Skylight replacement almost always costs less than adding a new skylight window, since the opening has already been cut.

 New Construction vs Existing Home – It’s much easier and less expensive to install a skylight in new construction than having to prepare and flash an opening in an installed roof.

 Curb vs Deck Mount – Curb skylights are raised off the roof deck by 4-6 inches.
 The curb, or box frame, makes it easier to replace the skylight window in the future.
 The curb can remain while a new skylight is installed onto it without having to tear into the roofing to replace flashing.
 Deck mounted skylights are nearly flush with the roof deck and cost a little less.
 According to Skylight Specialists, deck mounted skylights require a roof pitch of 3/12 or steeper to allow runoff to move past the roof quickly without pooling against the skylight frame.

 Skylight Window Sizes and Cost by Size

 Size affects the amount of material used in the skylight plus installation materials to flash, seal and insulate it.

 Whether the window is fixed or vented (opening) and its features are other major cost factors.